 Me BxW, him SA NPD WxH

-1 wonderful toddler - sole legal custody to me and supervised visitation to xwh.
+1 wonderful child - sole legal custody to me and supervised visitation to xwh.

 10/2013 Finally Divorced!!

 Posts: 288 | Registered: Oct 2012

 Member # 30346

 | Posted: 7:38 AM, November 20th (Wednesday), 2013|

 I think, in the long run, it will be the best thing for me.
 I'm almost 3 years out now and I'm in a place I never thought I would be…graduate school, own a house, dating and pretty happy.
 I have never gotten used to "being alone", and that still sucks sometimes.

 I've learned a ton about myself, and wouldn't trade that knowledge for anything.
 I am smart, independent, a great mom, a great friend, and can kick the crap out of anything I decide I want to do.

 I know the holidays are hard for some people, but all I can remember is how terrible they were with ex, how poorly he treated me.
 He was miserable having to be home with his wife and kids, and it showed.
 My final d-day was Christmas Day, three years ago.